In this article, will be talking about the main points recommended to optimize your WordPress for speed and scale with Pagely's system.

 HTTP/2 - Become One with It.

 HTTP/2 is an update to the protocol by the Internet Engineering Task Force (IETF).
-You'll get a nice performance boost with compatible clients, and anything that doesn't support it will gracefully fallback to the old protocol.
+You'll get a nice performance boost with compatible clients, and anything that doesn't support it will fall back to the old protocol gracefully.

-The performance gain is achieved by only requiring one persistent connection to the server in order to load the website's assets.
-Other benefits are prioritization of higher resources, header compression, and multiplexing (multiple requests over the same connection).
+The performance gain is achieved by only requiring one persistent connection to the server to load the website's assets.

-In order to support HTTP/2, an SSL certificate will need to be installed on your application.
-Once that's done you may contact support for further instructions.
+To support HTTP/2, an SSL certificate will need to be installed on your application.
+Once that's done, you should see HTTP/2 enabled within your Atomic dashboard.
+See our guide on HTTP/2 support to learn more.

 Nginx-Only Mode